 When I first began debating the topic of tithing, I used circumstantial evidence many times; but once I recognize it, I try not to use it from then on.
 I think people want to prove themselves so much that they will grasp at anything that seems to point in their direction.
 Some people find that circumstantial evidence helps support their theories, but I find most of the time that it hurts more than helps.
 Don’t get me wrong, when I see a ton of circumstantial evidence and/or evidence of proof, I have to scratch my head a little and ask myself is this merely a coincidence?
 But regardless, if a fact isn’t enough to stand up completely on its own, then it’s not enough to really use in your studies.

 Overcome it by: When you read the ‘soft’ evidence just put it in the back of your mind and move on.
 Don’t forget it, but don’t rely on it.
 When you come across something decide: does it make or break your case?
 Then move on.
 Don’t clutter up your studies with this information that’s just sitting out there in no man’s land.
 Most people that use the ‘soft’ evidence are lazy and just want to make themselves feel better about their decision.

 #5 Ignore Context

 Pro-tithers use the story of Jesus teaching tithing in Matthew 23 without realizing earlier in the passage he is trying to uphold the law.
-Anti-tithers use examples of freewill giving in the New Testament without realizing that they using example about giving to foreign aid not local fellowships.
+Anti-tithers use examples of freewill giving in the New Testament without realizing that they using examples about giving to foreign aid, not local fellowships.

 Overcome it by: Being thorough.
 Don’t just read the passage you are studying, but read the chapter before and the chapter after.
-Of just make sure you are reading the genesis of that full thought.
+Just make sure you are reading the genesis of that full thought.